-Doug Braun-Harvey Fellowship
+Doug Braun-Harvey Fellowship in Compulsive Sexual Behavior

-The Doug Braun-Harvey Fellowship in Compulsive Sexual Behavior is a two-year program that provides training in the area of compulsive and out-of-control sexual behavior, an area that we have targeted for expanding access to care and advancing research to better understand, diagnose and treat the compulsive and out-of-control sexual behavior.
+The Doug Braun-Harvey Fellowship in Compulsive Sexual Behavior is a two-year program that provides training in the general area of sexual therapy with a particular emphasis in compulsive and out-of-control sexual behavior.
+This fellowship focuses on expanding access to care and advancing research to better understand, diagnose, and treat the compulsive and out-of-control sexual behavior.

 This fellowship is named for Doug Braun-Harvey, a sexual health psychotherapist who bridges sexual and mental health for men with out-of-control sexual behavior (OCSB).
 He is a national and international trainer who bridges principles of sexual health within drug and alcohol treatment, mental health care, group psychotherapy, HIV prevention and treatment, and child maltreatment.
 He is a Licensed Marriage and Family Therapist (MFT), Certified Group Psychotherapist (CGP) and Certified Sex Therapist (AASECT Certified).
 His private practice is in San Diego, California.

 In 2013, Doug and his husband Albert Killen-Harvey co-founded The Harvey Institute, whose mission is to integrate sexual health conversations within health and human services.
 They have provided initial funding for the fellowship.

 Ryan Rahm-Knigge is the current Doug Braun Harvey Postdoctoral Fellow in Compulsive Sexual Behavior.
 Dr. Rahm-Knigge’s research and clinical interests focus on the effects of individual differences on health-risk sexual behavior and compulsive sexual behavior.

 - Doug Braun-Harvey Fellowship in Compulsive Sexual Behavior